radrow/tftp-client-coq/README.md

 # tftp-client-coq

-Simple TFTP client written in Coq (with IO handling in OCaml) as an assesment for MIMUW Computer-Aided Verification course.
-The program is written as state machine that reacts on two kinds of events: new packet income and timeout signal from OCaml.
+Simple TFTP client written in Coq (with IO handling done in OCaml) as an assesment for the Computer-Aided Verification course at MIMUW.
+The program is written as a state machine that reacts on two kinds of events: new packet income and timeout signal from OCaml.

-The implementation should follow [RFC1350](https://tools.ietf.org/html/rfc1350) standard.
+The implementation follows [RFC1350](https://tools.ietf.org/html/rfc1350) standard.
+The compliance with the specification is ensured by tight typing and constructively proven theorems in intuitionistic logic.

 ### Example usage